tardate/LittleCodingKata/README.md

-# 315 Little Coding Katas
+# 316 Little Coding Katas

-> Latest addition:sparkles: [Inkscape](./design/inkscape) - About Inkscape, with installation on macOS.
+> Latest addition:sparkles: [AWS KMS](./aws/kms) - About the AWS Key Management Service (KMS), with CLI example of data encrypt/decrypt with symmetric keys

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about